Join us in our adventure through the artistic universes, past and present, of Asia, the Ancient Middle East and the Islamic World

 The Board of Directors, elected annually, is a dedicated group of members who govern the FAAC’s activities including allocating funds for acquisitions, events and programming, community outreach, and fund-raising events.
 The officers of the Board head committees that provide an opportunity for all members to become involved with planning FAAC activities.

-Members at the Sustaining level and above receive an annual invitation to a special curatorial brunch and private tour of the department’s galleries or collections in storage.
+Members at the Sustaining level and above receive an annual invitation to a special curatorial brunch and a private tour of the department’s galleries or collections in storage.

-Dr. Freda Giblin: Secretary
+Freda Giblin, Recording Secretary